About the Comprehensive Resource Model®

 In particular, the “dandelion root” events (acute or chronic and often associated with attachment disruption) which catalyze defense responses and dissocation are targeted in treatment rather than the symptomatic sequalae of these events.
 The neurobiological looping systems running from brainstem to body to midbrain to cortex and back again are dismantled as a consequence of the layered neurobiological resourcing process.
 This makes the model different from many others and quite effective where other approaches may have been unsuccessful.
 It is the construction of scaffolding resources and the process of nesting them together concurrently or sequentially with eye positions anchoring these resources throughout the healing work that is at the core of the support afforded to the person’s journey of mind/brain healing through the CRM®.

-Although there are discernible similarities with other approaches to the treatment of complex trauma disorders, the Lineage of Comprehensive Resource Model® does not specifically include modalities other than The Trauma Model (Colin Ross), Breathing and Somatic skills from the healing work of Barbara Barnett, and Lisa’s Resource Model.
+Although there are discernible similarities with other approaches to the treatment of complex trauma disorders, the Lineage of Comprehensive Resource Model® does not specifically include modalities other than The Trauma Model (Colin Ross), Breathing and emotional regulation skills from the healing work of Barbara Barnett, and Lisa’s Resource Model.
 However one of its strengths is that it can be seen to contain the most effective concepts and tools in an easy-to-use format.
 It was only through creative application of efforts to heal that these emerged as most salient.
 Lisa’s earlier resourcing model provides the opportunity for re-connection to one’s true self; to the meaning of the truth of one’s life; and to the ability to embody love in one’s actions.
 Remembering and reconnecting to our internal as well as ancestral resources and joy is as important to this process as is the integration of traumatic and painful memories through the removal of the distressing emotions they have been carrying.
-This method of resourcing allows for a healing alchemy: the experience of re-connecting to the innate resources in the soma within the context of our pain allows for the transformation of suffering from emotional and behavioral freeze to the manifestation of our highest purpose through action while living in a human, physical body.
+This method of resourcing allows for a healing alchemy: the experience of re-connecting to the innate resources within the context of our pain allows for the transformation of suffering from emotional and behavioral freeze to the manifestation of our highest purpose through action while living in a human, physical body.
 This is what we desire, what we are looking for, consciously or unconsciously.

 What is the purpose of using eye positions in CRM®?